solita/blackhat-python/README.md

 ## dependencies

-*pip* is the mechanism for handling dependencies.
-In a "real" use i would be preferable to use something like *venv* to isolate separate projects from each other to manage version issues with dependencies and the core language versions.
+[pip](https://packaging.python.org/tutorials/installing-packages/) is the mechanism for handling dependencies.
+In a "real" use i would be preferable to use something like [venv](https://docs.python.org/3/library/venv.html) to isolate separate projects from each other to manage version issues with dependencies and the core language versions.
 We'll skip that now.

 ## References

-* The official Python site has the language reference and API reference for the core: https://docs.python.org/2/contents.html
+* The official Python site has the language reference and API reference for the core: (https://docs.python.org/2/contents.html)
+* Standard functions of Python: (https://docs.python.org/2/library/functions.html)
 * [requests](http://docs.python-requests.org/en/master/) is a nice HTTP library.
 * [scapy](https://scapy.net/) is the Swiss army knife for all network hacking stuff in Python.
 Not necessary for trivial tasks.
 * For fuzzing, [Radamsa](https://github.com/aoh/radamsa) is nice.
 See [Swissfuzz](https://github.com/ouspg/swissfuzz) and [Heartbreaker](https://github.com/lokori/heartbreaker) for Python interfacing.
+* [SecLists](https://github.com/danielmiessler/SecLists) contains very useful lists for usernames, parameters and other things.
+Use them as input for your scripts.

 # Task 1, RCE -> forward shell

-We have found a web server in our penetration test that seems to be vulnerable and allows remote code execution (RCE).
+We have found a web server in our penetration test that seems to be vulnerable and allows [remote code execution](https://en.wikipedia.org/wiki/Arbitrary_code_execution), RCE.
 It's tedious and time consuming to further exploit the server by manually crafting HTTP requests and parsing the responses from the server, so let's write a "shell" with Python that makes it pleasant to access the server.

 (Obviously, if you could [get easily a reverse shell](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) from the server this wouldn't be necessary, but it's not always easy.
 Sometimes it can be pretty impossible even though you clearly have RCE.)